-Last month, yet another study found that Americans – all kinds of Americans – are seriously stressed out about the future of our country.
-And think of how much has happened just in the last month!
+Last February, yet another study found that Americans – all kinds of Americans – are seriously stressed out about the future of our country.
+And think of how much has happened just in the last six months!

 This is NOT a political post.
 This is a self-care post.
 My mission is to take you “From Stressed to Strong,” and the American Psychological Association, which conducted the study, represents psychologists around the country with the same mission – to help people better equip themselves to fully engage with their lives.